John Jansen

 Catastrophic channel widening & aggradation on a tributary of the Waipu River in the wake of cyclone Gabrielle one year ago.

-Out of Africa via the Jordan Rift Valley
+Out of Africa via the Jordan Valley

-Oct 2023: Our new work led by Mahmoud Abbas focusing on three wetland sites in the Jordan Rift Valley: Human dispersals out of Africa via the Levant is published this month in Science Advances, together with New path for early human migrations through a once-lush Arabia contradicts a single 'out of Africa' origin in The Conversation, and Water corridors helped Homo sapiens disperse out of Africa in EOS.
+Oct 2023: Our new work led by Mahmoud Abbas focusing on three wetland sites in the Jordan Valley: Human dispersals out of Africa via the Levant is published this month in Science Advances, together with New path for early human migrations through a once-lush Arabia contradicts a single 'out of Africa' origin in The Conversation, and Water corridors helped Homo sapiens disperse out of Africa in EOS.

 Mahmoud Abbas, Paul Carling & me sampling a section at Wadi Gharandal where a